-The Landscape Institute Position Statement 2013 gives further detail on the implementation of Gl24.
+The Landscape Institute Position Statement 2013 gives further detail on the implementation of GI26.

-The Arun Green Infrastructure Study (2012) should also be referred to for further guidance.
+The Arun Green Infrastructure Study (2012) and other such evidence and strategies being produced by Arun District Council looking at strategic connectivity between the coast and South Downs National Park and between settlements, should also be referred to for further guidance.
 It details future needs in relation to growth areas as well as opportunities and priority projects.

-23 Landscape Institute - SUDS Delivery Review Jan 2019
+25 Landscape Institute - SUDS Delivery Review Jan 2019

-24 Landscape Institute - Green Infrastructure Position Statement 2013
+26 Landscape Institute - Green Infrastructure Position Statement 2013